 Fact: The fat-free food that you pick up may contain even more calories than the full-fat product.

 When fat is taken out of the food product, flavour is lost, so additives like sugars, thickeners, or carbohydrates are added to retain its appeal to your taste buds.
 If your goal is to lose weight, loading up on “fat-free” products may lead to weight gain instead.

 Myth: Carbs are “evil”

 Fact: Carbohydrates are our body’s essential fuel to function well.
 Not eating carbs can cause lethargy, crankiness, digestive issues, and even bad breath.

 Know your carbs: donuts, pizzas, French fries, pastries – the supposed “carbs” that make you gain weight, actually contain more fat and sugar content than actual carbs.
-Even refined carbs such as white rice, pasta or baked potato do not make you gain weight when they are eaten in moderation – often the hidden calories are found in the generous servings of sauces and toppings that you eat them with.
+Even refined carbs such as white rice, pasta or baked potato do not make you gain weight when eaten in moderation.
+In fact, the hidden calories are found in the generous servings of sauces and toppings that you eat them with.

 In general, you should avoid processed carbs that are deep fried or covered with extra cream, butter or refined sugar.
 Instead, consume more of complex, unrefined carbs such as brown rice, whole grain bread, and non-starchy vegetables that are high in fiber.
 Ultimately, what causes unwanted weight gain is excess calories consumed over calories expended, so you should still practice moderation.

 Myth: Brown Sugar is healthier than white sugar

 Fact: There is barely any difference in nutritional value between brown and white sugar.
 Choosing brown sugar over white sugar does not make your choice healthier nor better.